zeljko-m-gavrilovic/youtube-dl-web/README.md

 ## Run the application

-Enter the folder where you cloned [this project](https://github.com/zeljko-m-gavrilovic/youtube-dl-web.git) and run the application in a terminal with:
+From the dist folder of [this project](https://github.com/zeljko-m-gavrilovic/youtube-dl-web.git) run the application in a terminal with:

     java -jar youtube-dl-web-0.1.0-SNAPSHOT-standalone.jar